code-warrior/git-workshop/git-workshop.md

 You would have noticed that The Terminal did not ask for any input from you.
 Most times, however, you want to assign a message to the merge.
 Appending the `--no-ff` (for no fast forward) to the merge command invokes your text editor so you can associate a message with the merge.
 Thus, the previous command could be modified as such:

         git merge --no-ff dev

 ---

+## Merging

+See Vincent Driessen’s  [A Successfuly Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) for a more thorough discussion on good branching methodologies.

+---

 ## Removing Files